beastudies/beastudies/README.md

 I'm currently a grad social sciences student from Brasil. <br>
 I'm been learning Rprograming and Rstats since 2022 on my own to became a better social scientist and researcher! <br>
+My fields of interest are methods quantitatives, public policies, demography and public opinion. <br>
 Projects in 🇧🇷, 🇫🇷, 🇺🇸 and 🇪🇸

 how to reach me: beatriz.leal@ufba.br <br>